 However, members of the Cartagena CS group get together regularly, so it can still be an easy way to meet the locals.

 Unlike other cities in Colombia where the focus is on nightlife, Cartagena offers plenty of things to see and do during the day.

-- Castillo de San Felipe de Barajas – This old stone fortress is worth exploring, however even though it's on a hill, the city views aren't very picturesque.
+Castillo de San Felipe de Barajas – This old stone fortress is worth exploring.
+Even though it's on a hill, the views aren't that picturesque.
 Try to get a photo under the gigantic Colombian flag on top.

 Outside the City

-- Islas del Rosario – Chain of islands located a short boat ride from Cartagena.
-Most organized tours include lunch, visit to the aquarium, and a few hours on Playa Blanca in the afternoon.
+Islas del Rosario – Chain of islands located a short boat ride from Cartagena.
+Most organized tours include lunch, visit the aquarium and a few hours on Playa Blanca in the afternoon.

 Food & Drink

 Cartagena offers a wide array of restaurants to feed hungry visitors, with many of the best located within the historic old city.

 The city's proximity to Sea ensures fresh seafood is widely available.

 Ceviche – Raw seafood fans will delight in the availability of fresh ceviche, from vendors selling small cups on the beach to beautifully presented dishes in the city's fine dining establishments.